Yan Bing Zhang

 Relationships & Social Interaction

-Dr. Yan Bing Zhang is a Professor and Director of Graduate Studies in the Department of Communication Studies at the University of Kansas.
-Dr. Zhang is an intergroup and intercultural communication scholar.
-She studies the processes between communication, relationships, social cognition, culture, and identity in face-to-face and mediated contexts.
-She received the 2007William T. Kemper Fellowshipfor Teaching Excellence, the 2019 Dean’s Award for Excellence in Mentoring Student in Research, and the 2020 Howie Giles Mentorship Award from the International Association for Language and Social Psychology.
-Her publications have appeared in some U.S. and international journals in communication and social psychology including Journal of Communication, Communication Monographs, New Media & Society, Journal of Broadcasting & Electronic Media, Journal of Cross-Cultural Gerontology, International Journal of Intercultural Relations, Journal of Language and Social Psychology, and International Journal of communication.
-The Communication and Aging Division of the National Communication Association recognized her scholarship with the 2021 Giles-Nussbaum Distinguished Scholar Award
+Dr. Yan Bing Zhang is a Professor in the Department of Communication Studies at the University of Kansas.
+She is a scholar specializing in intergroup and intercultural communication, with research focusing on the intersections of communication, relationships, social cognition, culture, and identity in face-to-face and mediated contexts.
+Dr. Zhang has received several prestigious awards, including the 2007 William T. Kemper Fellowship for Teaching Excellence, the 2019 Dean’s Award for Excellence in Mentoring Students in Research, and the 2020 Howie Giles Mentorship Award from the International Association for Language and Social Psychology.
+Her work has been published in leading U.S. and international journals in communication and social psychology, such as Journal of Communication, Communication Monographs, New Media & Society, Communication Research, Journal of Broadcasting & Electronic Media, Journal of Cross-Cultural Gerontology, International Journal of Intercultural Relations, Journal of Language and Social Psychology, and International Journal of Communication.
+In recognition of her scholarship, the Communication and Aging Division of the National Communication Association honored her with the 2021 Giles-Nussbaum Distinguished Scholar Award.